 Live music has been a part of New York's nightlife for decades.
 From the golden age of 1920s prohibition to punk in the 70s. from the birth of hip hop in the 80s to indie bands in the 90s, New York continues to be at the forefront of America's live music scene.

 And you don't have to visit Madison Square Garden or Radio City Music hall for a great music experience.
-This is our guide to some of the great live music bars NYC is famed for.
+This is our guide to some of the Best Live Music Venues in New York is famed for.

 Opened in 1999, Pete's Candy Store is Williamsburg's authentic live music venue.
 Grandees of the indie rock world, such as Will Oldham and Beth Orton, are amongst those that cut their teeth at Pete's.